jnozzi/cocoadev.com/markdown/InstanceCounting.md

 // check so that the number of instances of Foo is the same as
-// before the function call that might leak (in this case zero) General/NSCAssert( diff == General/IXInstaceCountForClass( [Foo class] ), @"Leaking memory" );
+// before the function call that might leak (in this case zero) NSCAssert( diff == IXInstaceCountForClass( [Foo class] ), @"Leaking memory" );

-General/IXEndInstanceCounting();
+IXEndInstanceCounting();

-You can also use the function General/IXAllInstanceCounts() to get a dictionary with all the classes that have been allocated since the count started, and the number of instances of them.
+You can also use the function IXAllInstanceCounts() to get a dictionary with all the classes that have been allocated since the count started, and the number of instances of them.

 I have decided on having a start and end function since the code that does the counting shouldn't be on always (it's a lot of uneccesary instructions if you're not interested in the counting).

--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara

 ----

 *Can you rewrite your code to automatically report *all* memory leaks?
-Having to do it per class could well miss mistakes, e.g. where you used a temporary General/NSString and forgot to release it properly. -- General/KritTer*
+Having to do it per class could well miss mistakes, e.g. where you used a temporary NSString and forgot to release it properly. -- KritTer*

 ----

 Yeah, sure, I'll do that.
-There are problems with it though, General/NSString isn't just General/NSString, it's reported as General/NSCFString and other kinds as well (because of General/NSString being a General/ClassCluster), but what the hell, it's no big deal. --General/TheoHultberg/Iconara
+There are problems with it though, NSString isn't just NSString, it's reported as NSCFString and other kinds as well (because of NSString being a ClassCluster), but what the hell, it's no big deal. --TheoHultberg/Iconara

 ----

-OK, now, if you call the function General/IXEndInstanceCountingAndCheckLeaks() (hey, that was a long name) it'll trow an exception (General/IXMemoryLeakException) warning you that there are alloc'ed objects that have not been dealloc'ed.
+OK, now, if you call the function IXEndInstanceCountingAndCheckLeaks() (hey, that was a long name) it'll trow an exception (IXMemoryLeakException) warning you that there are alloc'ed objects that have not been dealloc'ed.
 The message will tell you which classes and how many instances there are left.
 The userInfo dictionary contains all classes and their counts.
--- General/TheoHultberg/Iconara (who loves when he can solve his own problems with just a nudge in the right direction from someone, cheers General/KritTer)
+-- TheoHultberg/Iconara (who loves when he can solve his own problems with just a nudge in the right direction from someone, cheers KritTer)

 *No problemo.
 In the interest of global harmony...or...something...anyway, I'm posting the code you made up here.
-We can then scour it and refactor it, and it's up even if your server perishes :) Take it down of course if you object. -- General/KritTer*
+We can then scour it and refactor it, and it's up even if your server perishes :) Take it down of course if you object. -- KritTer*

-Good idea --General/TheoHultberg
+Good idea --TheoHultberg

 ----

-**General/IXInstanceCounting.h**
+**IXInstanceCounting.h**

 /*
- * @header         General/IXInstanceCounting
+ * @header         IXInstanceCounting
  * @abstract       This is a collection of functions to enable instance counting
  * @discussion     Instance counting is a way to count how many instances of a
  *                 class that exist in the scope of a program at a given time.